PSTPAGOFACIL/PagoFacil17/README.md

 ### Installation

-- Upload file .zip Subir archivo .zip using Prestashop's Backoffice.
+- Upload file .zip  using Prestashop's Backoffice.
 - Leave the decompressed plugin in the "modules/pagofacil17" folder inside the Prestashop installation folder.